Below are annotations for Neonomicon, No. 3 “The Language at the Threshold” (25 pages, October 2010)

 - Now that Brears is apparently no longer drugged, Beeks is being careful to keep facing her at all times, with the revolver pointed at her, and closes the door so that Brears doesn’t escape.

 - Similar to Pages 3 and 4 above, panel 1-2 and panel 2-3 show similar settings with the “camera” lowered.

-- Our first good look at the Deep One’s face.
+- This is the reader’s first good look at the Deep One’s face.

-- Our first look at the layout of the pool underwater; notably there is a platform for bathers to stand on, and then a ramp or dip into the deep end.
+- This is the reader’s first look at the layout of the pool underwater; notably there is a platform for bathers to stand on, and then a ramp or dip into the deep end.
 This forms an effective, if terrible, visual symbol: Brears is being dragged into the deep end.

 - The head recalls the description of Deep Ones from “The Shadow over Innsmouth”: I think their predominant colour was a greyish-green, though they had white bellies.
 They were mostly shiny and slippery, but the ridges of their backs were scaly.
 Their forms vaguely suggested the anthropoid, while their heads were the heads of fish, with prodigious bulging eyes that never closed.
 At the sides of their necks were palpitating gills, and their long paws were webbed.

 - The caption “When he was a child…” and continuing through panel 4 is, on P14, revealed to be FBI agents recounting the life of H.P.
 Lovecraft.
 The account of Lovecraft being dressed as a girl by his mother was true; like many children he went unbreeched (i.e. did not wear pants) the first few years of his life.
 His mother, Susan Phillips Lovecraft, is generally agreed to have been neurotic and preoccupied with her son, especially after her husband’s death.